Why Do Certain Chemotherapies Increase the Likelihood of Blood Cancer?

 Applying Findings to Future Treatments

 In the future, this research may help to guide therapy by indicating whether some chemotherapy drugs are more appropriate than others in people with CH.
 People who are at a high risk of developing a treatment-related leukemia also may benefit from a different treatment schedule.
-“We hope that this research will allow us to ultimately map which CH mutations a person has and use that information to tailor their primary care and also mitigate the long-term risk of developing blood cancer,” Dr. Papaemmanouil says.
+“We hope that this research will allow us to ultimately map which CH mutations a person has and use that information to tailor their primary care and also mitigate the long-term risk of developing blood cancer,” Dr. Papaemmanuil says.

 “We explored this in collaboration with investigators from the National Cancer Institute, Dana-Farber Cancer Institute, Moffit Cancer Center, and MD Anderson, and showed that such risk-adapted treatment decisions could achieve significant reduction of leukemia risk, without affecting outcomes for the primary cancer,” Dr. Bolton adds.